ICF International: 2019: ICF NEXT

 In 2019, ICF launched subsidiary ICF NEXT, led by John Armstrong, who had previously co-founded IBM's Interactive Experience (iX) internal agency.

+In 2023, ICF Next ceased operations in the United Kingdom, dissolving the UK company in 2024.

 Operations and services

 ICF is publicly traded on the NASDAQ as ICFI, and is headquartered in Reston, Virginia.
-As of year-end 2019, ICF employed around 8,000 workers in 75 regional offices throughout the U.S. and 15 offices in other countries.Form 10-K, p.
-54 John Wasson is chair and chief executive officer.
+As of year-end 2019, ICF employed around 9,000 workers in 75 regional offices throughout the U.S. and 15 offices in other countries.
+John Wasson is chair and chief executive officer.
 Barry Broadus is CFO.

 The company provides management, technology and policy consulting, cybersecurity and implementation services in the following markets: government, energy, environment, infrastructure, transportation, health, education, social programs, public safety and security, consumer and financial.Form 10-K, p.
 9 ICF initially focused on federal government consulting contracts in energy and the environment and expanded its commercial work in subsequent years.

 Notable work

 ICF's Integrated Planning Model (IPM) has been used by the U.S. Environmental Protection Agency (EPA) to project the impact of electric power business sector policies on the environment and to analyze the Clean Power Plan, Carbon Standards for New Power Plants, Mercury and Air Toxics Standards and the Cross-State Air Pollution Rule.

 Other agencies, including the U.S. Forest Service of the U.S. Department of Agriculture, the Surface Transportation Board and the Federal Energy Regulatory Commission, have used IPM.

 The EPA has awarded contracts to ICF to assist with the agency's Energy Star program, including technical and analytical support.
 The company also conducts the Demographic and Health Survey funded by the United States Agency for International Development.